Mohamed-Ayad902/Mohamed-Ayad902/README.md

 - I enjoy experimenting with new tech gadgets.
 - I have a knack for solving complex problems with creative solutions.

-Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/mohamed-ayad-10786b212/) or [Twitter](https://twitter.com/yourprofile).
+Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/mohamed-ayad-10786b212/), or email at [mohamed.ayad7474@gmail.com](mailto:mohamed.ayad7474@gmail.com).